- Who are the open courses for?

 - What language courses are available?

-Weekly courses are offered in the following modern languages: Arabic, British Sign Language, French, German, Italian, Japanese, Latin, Mandarin Chinese, Polish, Russian, Spanish and Turkish.
+Weekly courses are offered in the following modern languages: Arabic, British Sign Language, French, German, Italian, Japanese, Latin, Mandarin Chinese, Polish, Russian and Spanish.

 - How many people will there be in each class?